bbdataeng/a-small-fire/README.md

-# a-small-FHIR
+# a-small-fire

-**a-small-FHIR** is a toolkit developed by the BBMRI-IT team to support the transformation step in the ETL process, converting datasets into FHIR (Fast Healthcare Interoperability Resources) format.
+**a-small-fire** is a toolkit developed by the BBMRI-IT team to support the transformation step in the ETL process, converting datasets into FHIR® tm (Fast Healthcare Interoperability Resources) format.

 The toolkit is based on the open-source [FHIR RESOURCES](https://github.com/nazrulworld/fhir.resources) library.